michaelmaitland/xic/Programming Assignment 1 - Implementing Lexical Analysis.md

 ## Work plan

 We began by splitting up introductory tasks (Tobin - CLI, Maitland - Script/Project structure setup, Bass - JFlex exploration).
 Then we regrouped for dev-testing and peer review to ensure our project foundation was sound.
 Following this, Maitland designed the SourceFileLexer which allowed us to group up and design the lexer spec as a team.
+Once the lexer spec was designed, we created code to properly output the tokens to a file when required as well as code to handle lexing errors.
 From there, we divided testing and documentation evenly amongst the group.

+This plan allowed for us to incrementally progress our codebase while making sure we are all on the same page as developers and that our code was all on the same page with our frequent checkups.
+This minimized any possibility of having to completely change a section of our code and allowed us to make minor tweaks when needed instead.

 ## Known Problems

-**TODO**
+We believe our error messages could be more precise and helpful.
+Right now, there are a few exceptions that would be simply caught by a general catch-all catch block which prints a rather generic message.
+When we begin to add other phases to our parser, it will likely save us a lot of pain to make those messages more explicit.

 ## Comments

 We each have invested around 10 hours a piece into this assignment.
 A lot of this time was spent designing and figuring out our project set up (how to properly set up xic-build and Maven).
 To that end, we all agree that it would have been really useful if there was maybe some release code that gave either an example xic-build file or project setup which we could have referenced.
 We had to create and reference a few Ed posts to really get a good grasp of what was required from us.
+Although we didn't use Gradle, there was a very comprehensive Gradle setup post on Ed that we believe would have been really helpful to have been released with the assignment to begin with.